RowdyVoyeur/RowdyVoyeur/README.md

 - 👋 Hi, I’m @RowdyVoyeur.
 - 🫶 I’m interested in music prodution, synthesizers and Raspberry Pi.
-- 💪 My coding capabilities are limited, but I’m slowly improving by learning Python and other stuff.
+- 💪 My coding capabilities are limited, but I’m slowly improving by learning Python and other languages.
-- 🤝 If you're interested, I'm more than happy to collaborate on DIY synths and music related projects.
+- 🤝 I'm more than happy to collaborate on DIY synths and music related projects.
 - 🤙 You can reach me on Reddit u/RowdyVoyeur.

 <!---